Quality of Care

 Care Quality Commission rating

-Care Quality Commission – Our last CQC inspection report was published in June 2018 and we were rated as Inadequate and placed in special measures.
-For more information, see our press release, our action plan or go to our page on the CQC website at: http://www.cqc.org.uk/location/RM102
+Care Quality Commission – Our last CQC inspection report was published in May 2020 and we were rated as Requires Improvement.
+For more information, see our page on the CQC website at: http://www.cqc.org.uk/location/RM102

 Quality Improvement Progress